- Research at Western

 The University normally awards funding of up to $25,000 under this scheme (in exceptional circumstances up to $35,000 may be awarded).
 Partners must provide new cash, plus GST (except in the case of overseas partners where GST is not levied).
 The ratio of partner/University funding must be at least 2:1.

 University funds will be awarded in January 2018 with all project funds to be expended no later than December 2018.
 Carry forwards beyond 2018 will not be permitted.
 Partner funds can be expended prior to 2018 once ethics approval has been obtained and contracts are in place.

 Researcher Development Funding

-The Office of the Deputy Vice-Chancellor (Research, Engagement, Development and International) provides a suite of initiatives to support researchers individually, their research development, and research leadership more broadly.
+The University provides a suite of initiatives to support researchers individually, their research development, and research leadership more broadly.
 The strategy includes a series of development packages and training.
 This suite of grants and awards is focused on early career development, gender equity and career interruption.
 For further information, please see Researcher Development